Campaign for Female Education

 - A former Camfed bursary student in 2012 was appointed to a top-level panel which will directly advise the UN Secretary General on global education policy.
 She is one of just ten young people selected from around the world for the UN’s Youth Advocacy Group.

-- Primary school–supported half a million children to attend; secondary school- Provided grants for 60,000 girls; university or business training: Supported 15,00
+- Primary school–supported 596,000 children to attend; secondary school- Provided bursary scholarships for 99,477 girls.

 - They have a 91% average retention rate (secondary school / 2010-2011) and 87% average school attendance (girls supported with bursaries)

 - 1,887 additional schools implemented child protection strategies in partnership with Camfed